KevinAndrewHudnall/QM-is-a-RIFS/README.md

-# Quantum Measurement as a Random Iterated Function System (RIFS)
+# Quantum Measurement is a Random Iterated Function System (RIFS)

 This repository contains code and data supporting the figures in the manuscript: